 On a personal note, we have to cancel our trip overseas to Japan and stay back in Australia.
 Such a shame, as we had it planned out in detail to visit during the Cherry Blossom season.
 But, it is what it is, nothing we can do about it now.
 Nobody expected a pandemic so we just need to get through this thing.

 While we’re chasing a refund from the airline, we might come up with a Plan B for the school holidays, which could extend well beyond the typical two weeks in case the government pulls the pin and shut down schools over here.
-The plan is to jump in the car and drive to the Australian Outback.
+One plan could be to jump in the car and drive to the Australian Outback.
 Very small population out there, away from the madness, literally self-isolating… seems like the best way to survive Covid19.
+Having said that, we cannot allow to risk those who live in remote areas of Australia, no way, so I guess we’ll be staying at home like everybody else – do the right thing.